A2-ai/insertpdf/README.md

 # Insertpdf Extension For Quarto

 A Quarto shortcode extension that takes advantage of the latex package "pdfpages" to directly add pdf with multiple pages into the report.
-Also gives control of specific pages to add and trimming off margins before inserting.
+Also gives control of specific pages to add and the ability to trim off margins before inserting.

 ## Installing